dashpradeep99/docker-complete-tutorial/6-networking.md

 > **Tasks**:
 >
-> * Step1: Set up a key-value store
+> * Task 1: Set up a key-value store
-> * Step2: Configure the engines to use key-value store
+> * Task 2: Configure the engines to use key-value store
-> * Step3: Create the "RED" overlay network
+> * Task 3: Create the "RED" overlay network
-> * Step4: Run containers on the RED network
+> * Task 4: Run containers on the RED network
-> * Step5: Create the "BLUE" overlay network
+> * Task 5: Create the "BLUE" overlay network
-> * Step6: Cross-Network Communication
+> * Task 6: Cross-Network Communication
-> * Step7: Reconnecting Containers
+> * Task 7: Reconnecting Containers

 # Get started with multi-host networking